scalableminds/webknossos/docs/terminology.md

 See also the [task and projects guide](./tasks.md).

 ## Segments
 At its lowest-level a **segment** is the collection of several annotated voxels.
-At a larger level, segments can grow to be the size of a whole cell bodies or partial cells, e.g. a single axon.
+At a larger level, segments can grow to be the size of whole cell bodies or partial cells, e.g. a single axon.

 Typically many segments make up a segmentation.
 Segments can be painted manually using the webKnossos volume annotation tools or created through third-party programs typically resulting in larger segmentations of a dataset.